Raiders Could be Hit With Nearly $450 Million Bill From NFL

 Per the report, "The jury awarded $4.7 billion in damages to the residential class and $96 million in damages to the commercial class.
 Since damages can be tripled under federal antitrust laws, the NFL could end up being liable for $14.39 billion."

-This means the NFL, which would have to distribute this potential due payment to all 32 of its teams, would have to bill each team $449.6 million.
+This means the NFL would have to bill all 32 of its teams $449.6 million to make up for the potential due payment.
 This would, obviously, include the Las Vegas Raiders.

 "We are disappointed with the jury's verdict today in the NFL Sunday Ticket class action lawsuit.
 We continue to believe that our media distribution strategy, which features all NFL games broadcast on free over-the-air television in the markets of the participating teams and national distribution of our most popular games, supplemented by many additional choices including RedZone, Sunday Ticket and NFL+, is by far the most fan friendly distribution model in all of sports and entertainment," the NFL said in a statement.